-Events: □ Yes □ No □ N/A If the piece is an invitation to an event (educational or sales), is the following disclaimer included?
-Example Text: "For accommodation of persons with special needs call <insert and="" number="" phone="" tty="">."</insert> Yes No N/A If the piece is an invitation to a Sales Event, is the following disclaimer included: Example Text: "A sales person will be present with information and applications."
-Yes No N/A If a drawing or prize is advertised with the event, is the following disclaimer included?
+☐ Yes □ No □ N/A If the piece is an invitation to an event (educational or sales), is the following disclaimer included?
+Example Text: "For accommodation of persons with special needs call <insert and="" number="" phone="" tty="">."</insert> ☐ Yes □ No □ N/A If a drawing or prize is advertised with the event, is the following disclaimer included?
 Example Text: "Eligible for a free drawing and prizes with no obligation." or "Free drawing without obligation?
-Note: Disclaimer Exceptions - Banners, Banner-like ads, outdoor ads, text messages, social media, and envelopes